 In the past, we have studied the phylogenetic history and systematic of the genus, as well as the evolution of the shape and structure of the large claw.
-No active fiddler crab research is currently being conducted in the lab, but we keep up with research on the genus and maintain a comprehensive fiddler crab website (www.fiddlercrab.info) which includes information on every species, photographs, video, and a comprehensive reference list to all published fiddler crab research.
+Currently we are focused on a cybertaxonomy project which tracks the history of taxonomic names in the genus and attempts to link names used in the literature with the actual species as recognized today.
+We maintain a website on fiddler crab biology, which includes information on every species, photographs, video, and a comprehensive reference list to all published fiddler crab research.

 Phylogenetics is the study of the pattern of the tree of life.
 It includes both reconstructing the history of evolutionary relationships among living organisms, as well as the use of the history of life to understand the order, tempo, and conditions under which specific traits have evolved.